 Dr Ranjan is currently a Postdoctoral Research Fellow at the OsloMet University, Oslo (Norway).
 He is working on the project entitled "The Currents and Consequences of Legal Innovations on The Rights of Rivers" funded by the Norwegian Research Council.

-He joined the project after finishing the PhD as Louise Arbour fellow at the School of Advanced Study, University of London.
+He joined the project after finishing his PhD as a Louise Arbour fellow at the School of Advanced Study, University of London.
 Previously, he worked with the International Journal of Human Rights (Taylor and Francis) as an Associate Editor and continue to remain in the journal's editorial team.
 He also held a part-time position as the Social Media Coordinator for the "Human Rights Research Network" (HRRN), London (UK).

 2020-2023: Norwegian Research Council Grant (OsloMet University)